-Electromagnetic Interference (EMI) describes the RF disturbance generated by an electrical circuit through electromagnetic induction, electrostatic coupling, or conduction.
+Electromagnetic Interference (EMI) is a phenomenon where electrical circuits generate RF disturbances through electromagnetic induction, electrostatic coupling, or conduction.

-In addition to the legal aspect, EMI can be a serious concern for the operation of a product: a radiating component on a PCB could cause some glitches or other issues.
-Hence, this may be considered for the integration, validation and debug of hardware systems.
+EMI can also be a serious concern for product operation, as radiating components on a PCB can cause glitches or other issues.
+This makes it crucial to consider EMI during the integration, validation, and debug of hardware systems.

 EMC simulation with ANSYS, by LEAP FEA Team, finiteelementanalysis.com